CMSgov/dpc-app/dpc-impl/README.md

 # DPC Implementer Portal README
 This is version 2 of the Data at the Point of Care (DPCv2) web app, specifically designed for implementers in the provider-implementer relationship.
 DPCv2 allows implementer users to invite users to their group, manage multiple provider organizations and their associated public keys and client tokens.
-There is an associated [admin portal](https://github.com/CMSgov/dpc-app/tree/master/dpc-adminv2) to manage users, implementers, and provider organizations and a [static site](https://github.com/CMSgov/dpc-static-site) for the public facing static pages.
+There is an associated [admin portal](https://github.com/CMSgov/dpc-app/tree/master/dpc-adminv2) for managing users, implementers, and provider organizations and a [static site](https://github.com/CMSgov/dpc-static-site) for the public facing static pages.

 ## Before Installation
 DPCv2 is Ruby on Rails driven application with a PostgreSQL database.
 In order to run either this application or the admin portal, the following will need to be installed locally: